8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/story-points/content.md

 Unfortunately, "I don't know" usually doesn't fly, and folks have a hard time "decomposing" things into deployable parts, "I need all of it!"
 So, the next best thing I appreciate is the best case, worst case, and most likely case; anchor and spread:

-> It will most likely be done by X plus or minus Y.
+> It will most likely be done by `X` plus or minus `Y`.

-X and Y can change as we start the work or have conversations.
+`X` and `Y` can change as we start the work or have conversations.

-This is also helpful in a salary negotiation because we stop talking about the mundane (the salary) and start talking about the important part (the total compensation and context).
+I find this helpful in a salary negotiation because we stop talking about the mundane (the salary) and start talking about the important part (the total compensation and context).

 <aside>